 image.jpeg

-Woodworking Utilizing species of wood indigenous to the United States, making things by hand, and exercising skill in carrying out one's work are essential aspects of the work we undertook through Ecological Design Partners.
-Imbued with the eth
+Woodwork Utilizing species of wood indigenous to North America, making things by hand, and exercising skill in carrying out one's work are essential aspects of the work Marc and Michael undertook through Ecological Design Partners.
+Imbued w

 image.jpeg